Abhidhimann/MovieApp/README.md

 # MovieApp by Abhishek

-MovieApp is a application where see find various movies and series, see review, recommendations, watch trailer and much more.
+MovieApp is a application where you can find various movies and series, see reviews, recommendations, find trendings, watch trailers and much more.

 ## Setting Up Your Environment